 IgA heavy chain disease usually appears between ages 10 and 30 and is geographically concentrated in the Middle East.
 The cause may be an aberrant immune response to a parasite or other microorganism.
 Villous atrophy and plasma cell infiltration of the jejunal mucosa are usually present and, sometimes, infiltration of the mesenteric lymph nodes.
 The peripheral lymph nodes, bone marrow, liver, and spleen usually are not involved.
 A respiratory tract form of the disease has been reported rarely.

-The course is highly variable: Some patients die in 1 to 2 yr, whereas others have remissions that last many years, particularly after treatment with corticosteroids, cytotoxic drugs, and broad-spectrum antibiotics.
+The course is highly variable: Some patients die in 1 to 2 years, whereas others have remissions that last many years, particularly after treatment with corticosteroids, cytotoxic drugs, and broad-spectrum antibiotics.

 Common manifestations include lymphadenopathy and hepatosplenomegaly, fever, and recurring infections.
 Palatal edema occurs in about one quarter of patients.

 The CBC may show anemia, leukopenia, thrombocytopenia, eosinophilia, and circulating atypical lymphocytes or plasma cells.
 Diagnosis requires demonstration by immunofixation of free monoclonal heavy chain fragments of IgG in serum and urine.
-Of affected patients, half have monoclonal serum components > 1 g/dL (often broad and heterogeneous), and half have proteinuria > 1 g/24 h.
+Of affected patients, half have monoclonal serum components > 1 g/dL (10 g/L) (often broad and heterogeneous), and half have proteinuria > 1 g/24 hours.
 Although heavy chain proteins may involve any IgG subclass, the G3 subclass is especially common.
 Bone marrow or lymph node biopsy, done if other tests are not diagnostic, reveals variable histopathology.

-The median survival with aggressive disease is about 1 yr.
+The median survival with aggressive disease is about 1 year.
 Death usually results from bacterial infection or progressive malignancy.
 Alkylating agents, vincristine, or corticosteroids, and radiation therapy may yield transient remissions.